 Dress & Fashion Coloring Pages

 Page No. 1

 When we think of Vogue fashion mag, we immediately think of Anna Wintour’s cameo in the 2006 cult classic The Devil Wears Prada.
+Side note: This movie is a film adaption of a book that Wintour’s former personal assistant, Lauren Weisberger, wrote.
 But the history of fashion in magazines dates back much further than that — the first issue of Vogue was published on December 17, 1892, and the first-ever fashion magazine was sold in Germany in 1586.